namku/aws-ssm/README.md

 # `aws-ssm`

-Aws-ssm is a command line tool to manage fast and efficiently AWS parameter store.
+<b>Aws-ssm</> is a command line tool to manage fast and efficiently AWS parameter store.

 These are some things that can be done with <b>aws-ssm</b> CLI: